humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-11-12-front-page-and-yui-3-causes-a-stir.md

   * [Yahoo!
 Home Page and YUI 3.0][7] (Ajaxian)
   * [Yahoo test new front door interface][8] (ZDNet)

-In addition, today it&#8217;s on the front page of [Techmeme][9] and was at the top on [Reddit][10] and [Delicious][11] Popular.
+In addition, today it's on the front page of [Techmeme][9] and was at the top on [Reddit][10] and [Delicious][11] Popular.

 Honestly, I had no idea that this would be of interest to so many people.
-I&#8217;ve been planning this post for a while, in concert with Eric Miraglia, for a time that we thought was appropriate.
+I've been planning this post for a while, in concert with Eric Miraglia, for a time that we thought was appropriate.
 The goal was really to explain how YUI 3 is built for the future but various people have taken it in other directions.
 Oh well.
 All of the feedback thusfar has been overwhelmingly positive to my post, so thanks to everyone for the kind words.

  [1]: http://yuiblog.com/blog/2008/11/11/frontpage-and-yui3/
  [2]: http://www.yahoo.com